 Development: These glands begin to develop during puberty under the influence of hormones and become larger and more active as you mature.

-Because the secretions of apocrine glands can provide a fertile breeding ground for bacteria, it is essential to wash regularly, especially in areas where these glands accumulate, to prevent unpleasant body odors.
+Because the secretions of apocrine glands can be a fertile breeding ground for bacteria, it is essential to wash regularly, especially in areas where these glands accumulate, to prevent unpleasant body odors.
 They may be mysterious, but with proper care, you can keep their fragrant secrets under control.

 Symptoms of excessive sweating